Connections on Lie groupoids and Chern-Weil theory: Principal bundles over Lie groupoids

 The {\it big \'etale site} ${\mathfrak S}_{et}$ on the category $\mathfrak S$ is given by the following Grothendieck topology on $\mathfrak S$: We call a family $\{U_i\longrightarrow X\}$ of morphisms in $\mathfrak S$ with target $X$ a {\it covering family} of $X$, if all smooth maps $U_i\longrightarrow X$ are \'etale and the total map from the disjoint union is surjective.
 This defines a pretopology on $\mathfrak S$ generating a Grothendieck topology, which is known as the {\it \'etale topology} on $\mathfrak S$ (compare also \cite{Vi}).
 If either of the two morphisms $U \ra X$ and $V \ra X$ in $\mathfrak S$ is a submersion, then the fiber product exists.

-\begin{remark} As in \cite{BCKN1} we could as well instead of working over the category of ${\mathcal C}^{\infty}$-manifolds consider the category of complex analytic manifolds and the category of smooth schemes of finite type over the field of complex numbers.
-We leave it to the reader to make the necessary amendments in the definitions and constructions presented here. \end{remark}
+\begin{remark} As in \cite{BCKN1}, we could as well here instead of working over the category of ${\mathcal C}^{\infty}$-manifolds consider the category of complex analytic manifolds or the category of smooth schemes of finite type over the field of complex numbers.
+We leave it to the reader to make the necessary amendments in the definitions and constructions presented below. \end{remark}

 \begin{definition}[Lie groupoid] A {\it Lie groupoid} $\mathbb X\,=\,[X_1\rightrightarrows X_0]$ is a groupoid internal to the category $\mathfrak S$ of smooth spaces, meaning the set $X_1$ of arrows and the set $X_0$ of objects are objects of $\mathfrak S$ (so they are smooth manifolds) and all structure morphisms